benc-uk/dapr-store/components/readme.md

 When working locally with Dapr these components with these names are deployed by default (i.e. when running `dapr init`), and backed by a Redis container, so no extra configuration or work is required.

-When deploying to Kubernetes the Redis state provider needs to stood up, Helm is an easy way to do this, see [deploy/readme.md](../deploy/readme.md).
+When deploying to Kubernetes the Redis state provider needs to be stood up, Helm is an easy way to do this, see [deploy/readme.md](../deploy/readme.md).
 The Dapr Store Helm chart then will install the relevant Dapr component definitions `statestore` and `pubsub` to use this Redis instance

 ## Required Components